-- (i) regular payment arrangement means either a recurring or an instalment payment agreement between you (the cardholder) and a Merchant in which you have preauthorised the Merchant to bill your account at predetermined intervals (e.g. monthly or quarterly) or at intervals agreed by you.
-The amount may differ or be the same for each transaction - (j) transaction means a transaction to which these ePayments Conditions of Use apply, as set out in Section 3 - (k) unauthorised transaction means a transaction that is not authorised by a user - (l) user means you or an individual you have authorised to perform transactions on your account, including: - (i) a third party signatory to your account - (ii) a person you authorise us to issue an additional card to - (m) we, us, or our means Gateway Bank Ltd - (n) you means the person or persons in whose name this Account and Access Facility is held
+Regular payment arrangement means either a recurring or an instalment payment agreement between you (the cardholder) and a Merchant in which you have preauthorised the Merchant to bill your account at predetermined intervals (e.g. monthly or quarterly) or at intervals agreed by you.
+The amount may differ or be the same for each transaction enquires, open and close accounts, give instructions and change contact details

+Signatory means a person other than the account holder able to transact on accounts, make

+Transaction means a transaction to which these ePayments Conditions of Use apply, as set out in Section 3 a third party signatory to your account a person you authorise us to issue an additional card to

+Unauthorised transaction means a transaction that is not authorised by a user

+User means you or an individual you have authorised to perform transactions on your account, including:

+We, Us, or Our means Gateway Bank Ltd

+You means the person or persons in whose name this Account and Access Facility is held